Who doesn’t want to be recognized for knowing your stuff?

 - Communication Management Professional (CMP), for generalists, specialists and established business communicators.

 - Senior Communication Management Professional (SCMP), for highly skilled business communicators who provide strategic communication advice and counsel to executives.

 Here are some of the differences between the CMP process and the ABC process:

 |Administered by the Global Communication Certification Council||Administered by IABC|

 |CMP designed for those with 6-10 years’ experience; SCMP for those with 11+ years||Designed for those with 10+ years’ experience|

 |One exam; fee for your application ($100 for IABC members), the exam ($400) and a yearly maintenance fee ($100)||One exam; fee for your application and exam|

 |Must stay current with 40 hours of relevant professional development each year.
 Note that attending the World Conference is worth 20 hours.
 Books, seminars, webinars and other training also count.||No requirement for ongoing learning|

 The certification exam consists of 100 multiple-choice questions from a bank of 500 covering six core principles: ethics; strategy; analysis; ability to provide context; engagement; and consistency.
-You can see some sample questions on page 8 of GCCC’s Communication Management Professional Candidate Handbook.
+You can download a practice test from the GCCC’s CMP Study Resources page.

 CMP questions are generally clustered in this proportion: